sciurus/justweather/README.markdown

-## Overview
+## Description
 This program creates a weather page inspired by the simpleweather.com.
 I wrote it in 2008 after that site shut down.
 It depends on Yahoo's weather API, which is only available for non-commercial use.
-The program expects a zip code as input.
+The program expects a zip code as input and outputs an html file.

+## Usage
+    $ justweather.pl zip_code

+## Requirements
+  * LWP::Simple
+  * XML::LibXML
+  * XML::LibXSLT